 There can be many causes for the aches and pains associated with running, but sometimes it is as simple as wearing the wrong running shoe.
 Improperly fitting sport shoes can lead to a variety of painful foot, ankle, knee and hip conditions, according the ONS Sports Medicine specialist Katherine B. Vadasdi, MD.

-“The best running shoe is one that keeps the foot in a neutral position, so it’s important to know if your feet are neutral when you stand or run, or if they are pronated (roll to the inner side of the foot) or supinated (roll to the outside of the foot),” said Dr. Vadasdi.
+“The best running shoe is one that keeps the foot in a neutral position.
+It’s important to know if your feet are neutral when you stand or run, or if they are pronated (roll to the inner side of the foot) or supinated (roll to the outside of the foot),” said Dr. Vadasdi.
 In general, people whose feet have low arches tend to pronate, while people with high arches tend to supinate.
-Today there are dozens models of sports shoes that are specifically designed to support each of these conditions, knowing your foot’s anatomy will help you make the right decision.
+Today there are dozens models of sports shoes that are specifically designed to support each of these conditions.
+Knowing your foot’s anatomy will help you make the right decision.

-The other thing you have to consider is the type of running that you do, which determines the level of cushioning and stability you will need.
-For instance, trail runners need a shoe that offers more stability for the rugged terrain, while a marathon runner may need a training shoe with more cushion.
+The other thing you have to consider is the type of running that you do.
+This will determine the level of cushioning and stability you will need.
+For instance, trail runners need a shoe that offers more stability for the rugged terrain.
+A marathon runner may need a training shoe with more cushion.
 An athlete training for shorter distances may use a track shoe or racing flat.knee and

 Past injuries should also be taken into consideration when making your selection.
 If you’ve had plantar fasciitis, for instance, an over-the-counter insert may help put your foot in a more neutral position.
 If you’ve had hamstring tendinitis or tightness in your calves, you should opt for a greater heel to toe incline – called an offset.